K12 Fellowship FAQs

 + Is there any initial investment or equity expected?

-We do not currently take any equity from the fellows who complete our program.
+No. We do not take any equity from fellows.

+We're the only program in the US that places entrepreneurs in real classrooms to pilot their innovations.
 We believe the most transformational education innovations are born when they are developed in true partnership with those most impacted by education--parents, students, administrators, and teachers.
-We prioritize authentic feedback from these stakeholders and our fellows are expected to iterate and co-design their solutions in response to our community's needs.

 + Do I need to stay in Kansas City?

-Because of our commitment to community, we insist that all applicants commit to attending all scheduled programming on the dates outlined.
-Additionally, we suggest that teams from outside of Kansas City book additional time on the back end of working modules to pursue local partnership and sales opportunities.
+Because of our commitment to community, applicants must commit to attending all in-person workshops.
+Additionally, we suggest that teams book additional time to pursue local partnerships and sales opportunities.